ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 	- Make sure to understand the following key information in each paper:
 		- What is the problem they are concerning?
 		- What is their main contribution/difference compared to previous work(s)?
 	- What is your judgment?
-What do you think of this paper?
 Do you have any criticism of them?
 		- Is the problem important?
 Is the contribution significant?
 		- Try to criticize their problem/setup, motivation, deduction/logic, solution, assumption/theory, experiment design, etc.
 			- Why does it have to be like that?
 Is it the best possible?
 Can you do better in any aspect?